Setup Electrs

 An Electrum server is an indexing layer built on top of Bitcoin Core.
 It enables more efficient blockchain queries and easier wallet connections.
 Most wallets support Electrum.

-Make sure your node is before proceeding.
+Make sure your node is 100% synchronized before proceeding.

 Clone the repo: